-CLARION WIND FARM PRIVATE LIMITED Notes forming part of Standalone Financial Statements for the year ended March 31, 2020
+Notes forming part of Standalone Financial Statements for the year ended March 31, 2021 (All amounts are in Indian Rupees in Lakhs unless otherwise stated)

 (VI) Liquidity risk management :

 Ultimate responsibility for liquidity risk management rests with the board of directors, which has established an appropriate liquidity risk management framework for the management of the Company's short-, medium- and long-term funding and liquidity management requirements.
 The Company manages liquidity risk by maintaining adequate reserves, banking facilities and reserve borrowing facilities, by continuously monitoring forecast and actual cash flows, and by matching the maturity profiles of financial assets and liabilities.